jatorresmunguia/juan-torresmunguia/content/_index.md

 ---
-title: Juan TORRES MUNGUÍA, PhD
+title: "Juan TORRES MUNGUÍA, PhD"
-subtitle: ""
+subtitle: "Statistician at the Ibero-Amerika Institut für Wirtschaftsforschung at the Georg-August-Universität Göttingen."
 description: "Hello.
 I am glad you are here! <br>

-<br> I am a Statistician at the Ibero-Amerika Institut für Wirtschaftsforschung at the Georg-August-Universität Göttingen. <br>

 <br> In my research, I look at development economics through the lens of -computational- statistics and data science. "